bertrand-caron/rails-cv-app/README.md

     # Finally, refresh the sitemap and ping search engines
     sudo -u cv -H RAILS_ENV=production rake sitemap:refresh

-## Using Piwik Tracking instead of Google Analytics

-    # If you plan on using piwik, copy the following file
-    sudo -u cv -H cp config/piwik.yml.example config/piwik.yml

-    # And update it with your settings
-    sudo -u cv -H editor config/piwik.yml

 ## Using HTTP over HTTPS

 The App was written with HTTPS in mind, and as such there is no option (yet?) for switching it off.